AndersDeath/diary2/000-current.md

 # 04 June - Dienstag - Berlin - 621 Tag der Einwanderung - Warm Sunny

 I have to rearrange my schedule because It's it really hard to do things now.
 I don't have time.
 This day was really hard.
 Tons of onboarding meetings just expoded my mind.
+I also was in the office today because I needed to be there.